![CDATA[ [if IE 9] ]]>

-Charitable gifts can be a significant benefit to a parish, a school, or any other entity or ministry in the archdiocese.
-All gifts are charitable contributions, so they provide an important tax benefit to parishioners as part of their estate planning (see
+Planned gifts can be a significant benefit to a parish, school, or ministry in the archdiocese.
+Some planned gifts can provide an important tax benefit to parishioners as part of their estate planning (see

 Unrestricted or Undesignated Donations to a Parish and Restricted or Designated Donations and Funds).
 The archdiocese